2026 NCAA BRACKETOLOGY

 Freshman Keaton Wagler.
 He went from four-star recruit to NBA lottery pick in

-one season.
-Arizona has the best Freshman duo in the nation in guard Brandon
+Arizona is led by senior guard Jaden Bradley and also has the best Freshman duo in the nation in guard Brandon Burries and forward Koa Peat.
+This could be another instant classic.

 #1 Florida vs #2 Houston